 The high internal surface area to volume ratio of a BAHX results in a potential for introducing and accumulating surface contaminants.
-BAHX suppliers must take careful precautions to prevent contamination during manufacturing and shipping.
+BAHX suppliers shall take precautions to prevent contamination during manufacturing and shipping.
 BAHXs also have opportunities to become contaminated during installation, commissioning, and operation.
 These situations require attention on the part of installation specialists and operators.
 These considerations, combined with the impossibility of inspecting the inner portions of individual BAHXs blocks, result in the need to exercise control over the amount of combustible contaminants associated with BAHXs for oxygen service.
-AIGA 012/04 presents useful information on this topic [3].
+AIGA 012 presents information on this topic [3].